naotaka3/secure-shell-server/README.md

 ## Security Considerations

 - Only explicitly allowlisted commands can be executed.
-- Environment variables are restricted to a predefined set.
+- File system access is restricted to specified directories.
 - Command execution is constrained by a configurable timeout.
-- Scripts are validated before execution to prevent harmful operations.
+- Scripts are validated before execution to prevent dangerous operations.
+- Special handling for commands like `find` and `xargs` that could execute other commands.
+- Path arguments are validated to prevent access to restricted areas.

+### Limitations

+- Cannot prevent all sophisticated attacks or command chaining techniques.
+- Command injection may still be possible in certain edge cases.
+- Security effectiveness depends heavily on proper configuration.

 ## Development